Mike is a partner in the International Trade and National Security Group and Co-Chair of the firm’s Anti-Money Laundering and Trade Sanctions Group.

-Mike focuses his practice on the legal regimes that govern international trade, including:
+Mike’s practice is focused on the legal regimes that govern international trade, including:

 - Sanctions administered by the Office of Foreign Assets Control (“OFAC”);

-- International Traffic in Arms Regulations ("ITAR"); and
+- Export controls, including the Export Administration Regulations ("EAR") and International Traffic in Arms Regulations ("ITAR"); and

 - Foreign Corrupt Practices Act (“FCPA”).

-His work also includes practice before the Committee on Foreign Investment in the United States (“CFIUS”) with respect to foreign investment matters; representation before U.S. Customs & Border Protection (“CBP”) in enforcement matters; advising clients on U.S. anti-boycott requirements; and representing clients before the U.S. Departments of Commerce, Defense, Justice, State, and the Treasury.
+His work also includes practice before the Committee on Foreign Investment in the United States (“CFIUS”) and Bureau of Economic Analysis (“BEA”) with respect to foreign investment matters; representation before U.S. Customs & Border Protection (“CBP”) in enforcement matters; advising clients on anti-boycott requirements; and representing clients before the U.S. Departments of Commerce, Defense, Justice, State, and the Treasury.

 Mike provides solutions for clients in a variety of contexts, including: